 2. Healthcare.gov

-This is an exchange website run by the United States government where you can compare plans and enroll in health coverage.
+This is an exchange website run by the Federal government where you can compare plans and enroll in health coverage.
 Healthcare.gov is filled with information regarding how to apply for health coverage and which plan options are most beneficial for you.

 3. Advanced Premium Tax Credit (APTC)

-An Advanced Premium Tax Credit is a tax credit based on your income level.
-It is called an Advanced Premium Tax Credit because you can decide to pay your premium in advance with all or a portion of the credit.
-This tax credit can reduce the monthly premium on your health coverage.
-A health premium is the amount of money you pay for your health care each month.
+An advanced premium tax credit is a tax credit based on your estimated income and household size for the year your applying for coverage.
+It's called an advanced premium tax credit because you can use the credit to help pay your monthly premium in advance, directly to your health plan.
+A health premium is the amount of money you pay for your health coverage each month.

 Metal levels can help show how a plan's cost and coverage are balanced.
 There are three different metal levels: bronze, silver, and gold.
-A higher metal level like gold will be more costly but will save you more money when receiving care.
+A higher metal level like gold will have a higher monthly premium but will save you more money when receiving care.
 This is a good option for those who expect to need a lot of health care.
-A lower metal level like bronze will be less costly initially but will be more money when receiving care.
+A lower metal level like bronze will be a less costly premium but will be more money when receiving care.
 This is a good option for those who do not expect to need a lot of health care.
 These categories have nothing to do with the quality of care.

 6. Health Savings Account (HSA)

 A Health Savings Account is an account available on some plans that lets you set aside untaxed income for medical spending.
-When you take money out of your Health Savings Account to pay for certain medical expenses, you can take it out tax free.
-You can either keep the money in your account as cash savings or you can invest a percentage of the funds for tax free gains.
+When you take money out of your Health Savings Account to pay for certain medical expenses, you can take it out tax-free.
+You can either keep the money in your account as cash savings or invest a percentage of the funds for tax-free gains.
+To open an HSA account, you must be enrolled in a high-deductible health plan.

 Information and resources